zm-coder-gamer/e2enodeone/README.md

 # e2enodeone
 * Plans \
 Create a working pipeline \
-Add more tests to pipeline
+Add more tests to pipeline \
+make tests assert result

 * Instructions to run the tests